Home

 A wide variety of worthy causes here, check to find those operating in your backyard, so to speak.

+Defenders of Wildlife, One of the Best!
 This is an amazing organization, and named as one of the best charities around.
-If you live near any of their offices, this is a place to volunteer.Currently involved in saving the wolves on the NOrthern Plains of the continental U.S. from ranchers who shoot them.
-Also working hard to end ariel hunting (!!!
+If you live near any of their offices, this is a place to volunteer.Currently involved in saving the wolves on the Northern Plains of the continental U.S. from ranchers who shoot them.
+Also working hard to end aerial hunting (!!!
 Is that a sport?) in Alaska.
 Like most animal and conservation organizations, these people are dedicated to preserving wildlife and their habitats.

-Greenpeace was active early on to save the seals in Newfoundland from the annual slaughter of over 300,000 babies by Norwegian Fisherman, with the consent of the Canadian government.
+Greenpeace: a pioneer in efforts to save the oceans and marine life, Greenpeace was active early on to save the seals in Newfoundland from the annual slaughter of over 300,000 babies by Norwegian Fisherman, with the consent of the Canadian government.
+This slaughter, in which the hunters skin the babies alive while their mothers try to hide them, resumed with vigor a few years ago.
+It is the largest slaughter of mammals in the world, even surpassing the role of Japan in horrific practices.

 Later they engaged in such activities as putting themselves in the way of the harpoons from whaling vessels, and were instrumental in heightened awareness about marine life, and for anti-whaling policies enacted by most developed countries.